-Home to the Lacandón indigenous tribe, the Lacandón Forest is known for the amazing diversity of its flora and fauna.
-The Montes Azules Biosphere Reserve encompasses much of this rainforest natural region which is home to important Mayan archaeological sites that include Yaxchilan and Bonampak.
+Home to the Lacandón indigenous tribe, the Lacandón Forest is known for the extraordinary diversity of its flora and fauna.
+The Montes Azules Biosphere Reserve encompasses much of this rainforest natural region, home to important Mayan archaeological sites, including Yaxchilan and Bonampak.

-The Lacandón Forest, which is also referred to as the "Lacandón Jungle" (Selva Lacandona), is a region of rainforest that stretches from Chiapas, Mexico south to the border with Guatemala.
+The Lacandón Forest, also called the "Lacandón Jungle" (Selva Lacandona), is a region of rainforest stretching from Chiapas, Mexico, south to the border with Guatemala.
 The heart of this forest, one of the largest montane rainforests in Mexico, is located within the Montes Azules Biosphere Reserve.

-This forest region is also home to a number of important Mayan archaeological sites that include Palenque, a World Heritage Site, as well as Yaxchilan and Bonampak, along with numerous smaller sites which remain partially or fully unexcavated.
+This forest region is also home to several important Mayan archaeological sites, including Palenque, a World Heritage Site, Yaxchilan and Bonampak, and numerous smaller sites that remain partially or fully unexcavated.

-It is the habitat of a species endemic to Mesoamerica, Baird´s Tapir (Tapirus bairdii); of rare species such as the Harpy Eagle (Harpia harpija); and of such emblematic species such as the Jaguar (Panthera onca), Geoffroy's Spider Monkey (Ateles geoffroyi), the Mexican Black Howler Monkey (Alouata pigra), Morelet's Crocodile (Crocodylus moreletii), Kapok (Ceiba pentandra) and Mahogany (Swetenia macrophylla).
+It is the habitat of a species endemic to Mesoamerica, Baird's Tapir (Tapirus bairdii); of rare species, such as the Harpy Eagle (Harpia harpija); and such emblematic species, such as the Jaguar (Panthera onca), Geoffroy's Spider Monkey (Ateles geoffroyi), the Mexican Black Howler Monkey (Alouata pigra), Morelet's Crocodile (Crocodylus moreletii), Kapok (Ceiba pentandra), and Mahogany (Swetenia macrophylla).